Bristol-Cyber-Security-Group/testbed-os/README.md

 This testbed was built for linux based systems, if you are on windows you will have to run this in a virtual machine.
 Preferably Ubuntu, which is the target platform.

-There are more detailed installation instructions in the documentation in the `docs` folder, the source can be read before it is compiled by the `setup.sh` script.
+There are more detailed installation instructions in the documentation in the `docs` folder under installation.
-Various dependencies are required to be installed for the testbed to work before executing the `setup.sh` script.

-There is the `pre-req-setup.sh` file that installed the various dependencies needed to run the `setup.sh` script.
-However, note that pre-requisite script has been designed for a fresh Ubuntu install for the test-harness, so it makes assumptions on where configuration files may go.
-Before running it, have a look first to see if you are happy with the changes it will make, otherwise follow the installation documentation.

-Run the `setup.sh` script in this folder (without sudo), which will compile and install the various dependencies, build the source code (plus documentation) and place the binaries and scripts into the user path.
-You may be asked for the administrator password.

-Note that on a successful installation, the testbed daemon will be running in the background.
+Our installation method is via an ansible playbook.
+The installation will install various dependencies in addition to adding a few lines into your `~/.bashrc` to add `cargo`, `poetry`, and `pyenv` to your PATH environment variable.

+The testbed can be run as a daemon in the background, this is disabled by default but can be enabled with `sudo systemctl enable testbedos-server.service`.
 If you wish to develop the testbed server you will need to turn off the daemon with `sudo systemctl stop testbedos-server.service`.

+The ansible playbook will give you a basic configuration with default settings which should be enough to get started with the testbed.
-Before starting, you will need to configure the testbed server settings, please see the `testbed-config` documentation for support and examples.
+For more advanced usage, you will need to further configure the testbed server settings, please see the `testbed-config` documentation for support and examples.

-To see the GUI, visit `http://localhost:3355/gui`.
+To see the GUI when the testbed is running, visit `http://localhost:3355/gui`.

-To uninstall, use the `tear-down.sh` script, which requires sudo privileges.

 ## Running the Testbed